sigp/lighthouse/book/src/validator-manager-api.md

 You can safely shut down the validator client at this point.

-The following exit command will only generate the exit message and will not publish the message to the network, i.e., there will be no voluntary exit.
+The following command will only generate the voluntary exit message and save it to a file named `{validator_pubkey}.json`.
+It will not publish the message to the network, i.e., there will be no voluntary exit.

-To only generate the exit message without publishing it to the network, use the flag `--signature`:
+To generate the exit message and save it to a file, use the flag `--signature`:

 ```bash
 lighthouse vm exit --vc-token ~/.lighthouse/mainnet/validators/api-token.txt --validators all --signature